Our Lady Peace – First Church in Southern Alberta

 A one minute video of the cairn.

-On the site of the first church in Alberta, this tablet commemorates the missionary labours of Father Constantine Scollen, O.M.I., born in Ireland in 1841 who established the Mission of Our Lady of Peace in the country of the Blackfeet in 1873, and of Father Leon Doucet, O.M.I., born in France in 1847 who joined Father Scollen at this spot in 1875, and spent a lifetime as “Missioaire aux Pieds-Noirs”
+On the site of the first church in Southern Alberta, this tablet commemorates the missionary labours of Father Constantine Scollen, O.M.I., born in Ireland in 1841 who established the Mission of Our Lady of Peace in the country of the Blackfeet in 1873, and of Father Leon Doucet, O.M.I., born in France in 1847 who joined Father Scollen at this spot in 1875, and spent a lifetime as “Missionaire aux Pieds-Noirs”

 The cairn is in a field at the end of a dirt road where it is protected by a steel fence.